 Seeds are even worse because they have a nasty tendency to explode when set on fire!
 Also, if you have seeds in your bowl, their destruction could ruin the rest of the weed — not to mention your expensive glass piece.
-Simply put, try and avoid buying buds that are visibly loaded with seeds and stems – unless you’re getting it for really, really cheap.
+Try and avoid buying buds visibly loaded with seeds and stems – unless you’re getting it for a preposterously low price.

 3) Aroma & Taste

-When a proper strain of marijuana is grown, harvested, dried, and cured to perfection, it has an unmistakable smell and taste of glorious musk.
-Look for weed that has that clear and obvious “marijuana musk,” as this is an indication that the buds are fresh and have a good terpene content.
-Bad weed often has little or no “cannabis scent,” or even worse, it might smell like something that’s not even weed.
+When you grow a proper strain of marijuana and harvest, dry, and cure it to perfection, it has an unmistakable smell and taste of glorious musk.
+Look for weed that has that clear and distinct “marijuana musk,” as this is an indication that the buds are fresh and have an excellent terpene content.
+Bad weed often has little or no “cannabis scent,” or even worse; it might smell like something that does not even resemble pot.

-Also, if you get someone trying to sell you buds that smell like freshly cut grass or hay, this usually means the weed was badly grown and/or improperly dried and cured.
+Also, if you get someone trying to sell you buds that smell like freshly cut grass or hay, this usually means the weed was badly grown and improperly dried and cured.

-On a side note, cannabis that has an aromatic tinge of chocolate-like bitterness usually indicates the strain is indica, while citrus notes usually indicate a sativa-dominant variety.
+On a side note, cannabis that has an aromatic tinge of chocolate-like bitterness usually indicates the strain is indica, while citrus notes often suggest a sativa-dominant variety.

 4) Trichome Count

-You’ll probably need a magnifying glass for this tip, but a properly grown strain of good marijuana should produce buds that are packed with trichomes.
-This is important because trichomes store the terpenes and cannabinoids that provide the smell, taste, and most importantly, the high or medicinal benefit.
+You’ll probably need a magnifying glass for this tip, but an adequately grown strain of high-quality marijuana should produce buds packed with trichomes.
+This is important because trichomes store the terpenes and cannabinoids that provide the smell, taste, and, most importantly, the high or medicinal benefit.

-Visually, high-quality buds are covered with trichomes that are akin to sparkling crystals; you can probably spot trichome density with the naked eye, but you’ll need a jeweler’s loupe or something similar to check out the full quantity and really get a good look.
+Trichomes cover high-quality buds and are akin to sparkling crystals; you can probably spot trichome density with the naked eye, but you’ll need a jeweler’s loupe or something similar to check out the full quantity and get a good look.

-Ideally, weed is harvested when the trichomes have a milky white color.
-Under a magnifying glass, they resemble tiny little clear mushrooms.
-It’s actually pretty beautiful.
+Ideally, you harvest cannabis when the trichomes have a milky white color.
+Under a magnifying glass, they resemble tiny bright mushrooms.
+It’s pretty beautiful.

 5) Bud Structure & Trim

-After being harvested, all marijuana buds should be trimmed to remove the fan leaves around the nugs.
+After harvest, trim all marijuana buds to remove the fan leaves around the nugs.

-Unfortunately, an increasing number of companies are using trimming machines so they can trim the weed at lightning speed, which is why we recommend purchasing flower that has been hand-trimmed.
+Unfortunately, an increasing number of companies are using trimming machines so they can cut the weed at lightning speed, which is why we recommend purchasing hand-trimmed flower.

-However, there is a price to pay.
-Trimming machines lack the care of experienced human trimmers, and can even wreck the trichome content of the weed (as a result, you end up with less potent marijuana).
-If the cannabis looks like it has been mangled by a machine – or if it contains a lot of fan leaves – buy something else.
+There is a price to pay with trimming machines.
+They lack the care of experienced human trimmers and can even wreck the trichome content of the weed (as a result, you end up with less potent marijuana).
+If the cannabis looks mangled by a machine – or if it contains a lot of fan leaves – buy something else.

 Final Thoughts on How to Tell Good Weed Versus Bad Weed

-At the end of the day, never underestimate the potential impact that bad weed can have on your health.
-Smoking low-grade marijuana can be brutal on your throat, and will likely not be that much better for you than downing a few tobacco cigarettes.
+Never underestimate the potential impact that crap weed has on your health.
+Smoking low-grade marijuana can be brutal on your throat and will not be much better for you than using a few tobacco cigarettes.
 Also, don’t forget to check your weed for signs of mold or rot.
-Moldy weed will look like the same kind of mold that you find on expired cheese, bread, etc.
+Moldy weed will look similar to what you find on expired cheese, bread, etc.

 We hope that this information on how to tell good weed from bad weed has been helpful and informative – if you’ve got any additional tips or suggestions, be sure to leave a comment below and share your ideas with the community!

-Interested in other tips and techniques on how to properly identify quality weed?
+Interested in other tips and techniques on how to correctly identify quality weed?
 Want to know how to tell the difference between a male and female plant?
 Check out these related articles below!